codediodeio/geofirex/README.md

 ### Usage with RxJS < 6.2, or Ionic v3

-This package requires RxJS 6.2, but you can still use it with older versions without blowing up you app by installing rxjs-compat.
+This package requires RxJS 6.2, but you can still use it with older versions without blowing up your app by installing rxjs-compat.

 Example: